bricebai/bricebai.github.io/hivedesk.md

 ---
 # Homepage UI Redesign

+&nbsp;

-**Duration:** Summer 2019
+**Duration** &nbsp;&nbsp;&nbsp;Summer 2019

-**Tools:** Figma, Photoshop
+**Tools** &nbsp;&nbsp;&nbsp;Figma, Photoshop

-**Key Skills:** UI/UX, Conversion Optimization
+**Key Skills** &nbsp;&nbsp;&nbsp;UI/UX, Conversion Optimization

 ![](/uploads/wix thumbnail.png)

 ## The Challenge

-**Background:** HiveDesk is a B2B SaaS product that tracks remote worker productivity by taking random automated screenshots of workers’ screens.
+**Background** &nbsp;&nbsp;&nbsp;HiveDesk is a B2B SaaS product that tracks remote worker productivity by taking random automated screenshots of workers’ screens.
 It has a customer base in the hundreds and is managed by a small team in GlowTouch Technologies, a technology company based in Louisville, Kentucky.
 As a summer 2019 intern at GlowTouch, I had the opportunity to assist with the product marketing and management of HiveDesk.

-**The Problem:** HiveDesk has been stagnating in customer growth for over a year.
+**The Problem** &nbsp;&nbsp;&nbsp;HiveDesk has been stagnating in customer growth for over a year.
 One way to tackle this issue is through small and easy-to-implement UI/UX techniques that influence users to move beyond the homepage and to the free trial download page.
 I redesigned the homepage with this intention of increasing user conversions and free trial downloads.

 ## The Team